DibyajyotiMishra/DibyajyotiMishra/README.md

 <br/>
 I am a <strong>full stack developer specialized at MERN tech stack and Flutter</strong>.
 I also do some part-time designing- <strong>UI/UX designing</strong>.. ✍

-I also spend a lot of time teaching myself newer tech and try to experiment by building different UIs.
+I also spend a lot of time teaching myself newer tech and love to experiment by building different UIs.

 😄 Pronouns: **He/Him**
 <br/>